 COVID-19 | Closed to public attendance

-Due to COVID-19, the council meetings will take place via videoconference.
-You can watch a meeting live on the Webtv.coop website.
+Due to COVID-19, the meetings will take place via videoconference until further notice.
+You can watch the meeting live on the Webtv.coop website.

-To ensure that public question periods are maintained, Saint-Lambert residents may submit their questions to email@example.com no later than 4 p.m. on the day of a meeting.
+To ensure that public question periods are maintained, Saint-Lambert residents may submit their questions to firstname.lastname@example.org no later than noon on the day of the meeting.

 Two question periods are reserved for citizens at every City Council meeting.
 The first takes place at the beginning of the meeting and a second follows a discussion of all the agenda items.

 Each question must be clear, presented in question form and free of comments.
 Questions may be preceded by a short preamble only if it is intended to facilitate their understanding.

 Respect and decorum are essential to the successful conduct of a Council meeting.